 We foster diversity within the company, which also includes ensuring a balance of genders in management.
 To this end, we pursue both voluntary and statutory objectives, and we work continuously and sustainably on achieving them.

-On December 15, 2016, the Executive Board of Merck KGaA, Darmstadt, Germany, set the new targets for the percentage of positions held by women on the two management levels below the Executive Board as follows:
+On December 15, 2016, the Executive Board of Merck KGaA, Darmstadt, Germany, set the new targets for the percentage of positions held by women on the two management levels of Merck KGaA, Darmstadt, Germany, below the Executive Board as follows:

-- First management level below the Executive Board: 21% of positions held by women - Second management level below the Executive Board: 26% of positions held by women
+- First management level of Merck KGaA, Darmstadt, Germany, below the Executive Board: 21% of positions held by women - Second management level of Merck KGaA, Darmstadt, Germany, below the Executive Board: 26% of positions held by women

 The deadline set for reaching the new targets is December 31, 2021.
 The first management level comprises all managers of Merck KGaA, Darmstadt, Germany, with a direct reporting line to the Executive Board of Merck KGaA, Darmstadt, Germany, or who belong to the global executive group.
-The second management level comprises all managers of Merck KGaA, Darmstadt, Germany, who report to managers with a direct reporting line to the Executive Board of Merck KGaA, Darmstadt, Germany, or the global executive group.

-In addition, as a global company with correspondingly aligned global (leadership) structures, our company continues to pursue a (voluntary) global target of maintaining the proportion of leadership positions held by women (managers, experts and project managers in roles 4 and above)1 at a stable level of 30% in the period until 2021.
+The second management level comprises all managers of Merck KGaA, Darmstadt, Germany, or who report to managers with a direct reporting line to the Executive Board of Merck KGaA, Darmstadt, Germany, or the global executive group.
+In addition, as a global company with correspondingly aligned global (leadership) structures, our company continues to pursue a (voluntary) global target of maintaining the proportion of leadership positions held by women (managers, experts, and project managers in roles 4 and above)1 at a stable level of 30% in the period until 2021.